vibing-ai/verifact/CONTRIBUTING.md

 - pip or uv for package management
 - OpenRouter API key for model access (register at [openrouter.ai](https://openrouter.ai))
 - Git for version control
+- PostgreSQL database (optional, for data persistence)
-- Docker & Docker Compose (optional, for containerized development)
+- Redis (optional, for caching)

 ### Setting up the development environment